-English is becoming the global language and being able to speak it gives people around the world a huge advantage when it comes to career and business opportunities.
-This is why there is a huge demand for English teachers in many countries all around the globe.
+English is becoming the global language.
+It gives people around the world a huge advantage when it comes to career and business opportunities.
+There is a huge demand for English teachers in many countries all around the globe.

 Unlike a Working Holiday Visa, Teaching English is a working abroad opportunity that allows you to earn money while living abroad at any age.
-The wage of an English teacher will vary depending on the school you work for and the country you are in, but it will always be enough to live on in your country of choosing.
+The wage of an English teacher will vary depending on the school you work for and the country you are in.
+However, it will always be enough to live on in your country of choosing.

 Some English teaching positions simply require a Bachelor’s degree, while others will request TEFL (Teaching English as a Foreign Language) training and certification.
-Even if you have no teaching experience at all, the fact that you are a native English speaker means that you will still likely be able to find a job.
+Even if you have no teaching experience at all, if you are a native English speaker you will still likely be able to find a job.

-There are many English teaching jobs out there, from South America to Europe to Asia, and there will certainly be one in the country you dream of living abroad in.
+There are many English teaching jobs out there, from South America to Europe to Asia.
 Many people think of teaching English abroad as something that 20-something’s do, but there are no age limits to this job.
-In fact, your experience, wisdom and maturity can sometimes give you in advantage, especially in some cultures where elders are automatically respected.
+In fact, your experience, wisdom and maturity can sometimes give you an advantage, especially in some cultures where elders are automatically respected.